-We may first assess qualitative factors to determine whether it is more likely thannot that the fair value of goodwill is less than its carrying value.
-We wouldnot be required to quantitatively determine the fair value of goodwill unless we determine, based on the qualitative assessment, that it is more likely than not that its fair value is less than the carrying value.
+We may first assess qualitative factors to determine whether it is more likely than not that the fair value of goodwill is less than its carrying value.
+We would not be required to quantitatively determine the fair value of goodwill unless we determine, based on the qualitative assessment, that it is more likely than not that its fair value is less than the carrying value.
 Future cash flows of the individual indefinite-lived intangible assets are used to measure their fair value after consideration of certain assumptions, such as forecasted growth rates and cost of capital, which are derived from internal projection and operating plans.
-We perform our annual testing for goodwill at the beginning of the fourth quarter of each fiscal year, starting with our fiscal year endedDecember 31, 2021.
+We perform our annual testing for goodwill at the beginning of the fourth quarter of each fiscal year.

-9. IDENTIFIED INTANGIBLE ASSETS
+10. IDENTIFIED INTANGIBLE ASSETS